Online Trauma Counselling · Ballymena

 Finding support in Ballymena

-My online counselling sits alongside the help available locally, and it can be worth knowing what else is there.
+My online counselling sits alongside the help available locally.
 In Ballymena, your GP can refer you to talking therapies and counselling through Health and Social Care.
 You can find support through Lifeline, Northern Ireland's crisis helpline, free on 0808 808 8000.

 If you need urgent help now